rhboot/shim-review/docs/submitting.md

 When asked about the security strategy used for the protection of your keys, and you indeed do use an HSM, tell us the story of setting up your signing infrastructure - showcase us, with utter pride, how prioritized the signing security is in your organization!
+If possible, help the community by submitting an HCL (Hardware Compatibility List) entry, presenting what HSM you use, and what processes have been performed to make it work inside your infrastructure - see the [`hcl` directory](../hcl) for existing submissions.

 ### 3.3 Reproducible build